 This means they are a great option to save space in your property and provide a steady, high pressure supply of hot water to any number of taps at the same time.

 Finally, you might see boilers described as condensing boilers.
 Strictly speaking this isn’t a type of boiler, it’s actually a feature of a boiler.
 And in the UK all new boilers have been condensing since 2005.

 Boilers with a condensing feature reuse heat and can save money on energy bills

 These boilers are energy efficient, and work by capturing some of the heat that traditional boiler models would lose through their flue.
 They then reuse that heat, which can help you save money on your energy bills.

 Get your new boiler with Local Heroes

-Whichever boiler you decide is right for your household, Local Heroes offers a 12 month warranty on all boiler installations alongside your up to 10-year warranty from the manufacturer.
-That way you know that if your boiler does break down, our experts will be over at the earliest opportunity to get your home back in running order.
+Whichever boiler you decide is right for your household and whatever its size, Local Heroes offers a 12-month warranty on all boiler installations.
+That’s alongside your warranty from the manufacturer, which is often up to 10 years.
+So, if your boiler does break down, our experts will be over at the earliest opportunity to get your home back in running order.

 Get a quote for your boiler installation and then let us do the hard work.